carpet-stain/dotfiles/README.md

 Recommended:

 * Run `brew bundle` to install necessary utilities (macOS)
-* `python3` and `pip3` (optional: used by several vim plugins, but they won't be activated, if vim built without python3 support)
 * [`fd`](https://github.com/sharkdp/fd) or
   [`ag`](https://github.com/ggreer/the_silver_searcher) (optional: will be used in fzf by default, if present)